 Watch out for recalled and dangerous toys.
 If you have a little one, check the recall list before letting him play with his new toys.
 Many toys, such as those containing small parts with magnets, can cause serious injury.
 Inexpensive toy jewelry and painted toys could contain lead.
 If you suspect a toy might contain lead, return it and get something you are more comfortable with.

-Traveling over the bridge and through the woods to Grandma's house?
+Traveling over the bridge and through the woods to Grandma’s house?
 A few precautions may be in order.
 If you are planning a car trip, be sure to have a thermal blanket and a gallon of water in the trunk – just in case.
 Also, an emergency kit, jumper cables, and a flashlight could come in handy, especially in snowy or icy conditions.
-Make sure everyone wears a seatbelt, and keep your cell phone fully charged and handy (but don't use it while driving!).
+Make sure everyone wears a seatbelt, and keep your cell phone fully charged and handy (but don’t use it while driving!).
 Drinking and driving spikes during the holidays – watch out for anyone weaving on the road or driving erratically.
-And before leaving for a party, have a plan – assign a designated driver or arrange for a cab to pick you up.
+And before leaving for a party, have a plan – assign a designated driver or arrange for an uber or taxi to pick you up.

 Common sense and awareness can go a long way – stay safe and enjoy the festivities!